Distinction of the Steinberg representation and the dual group of a symmetric space

-\begin{proof} Let $\A$ be a $\sigma$ stable apartment, $rank(\A)$ is equal to the co-dimension of the subgroup of translations on the affine space $\A$ which commute with the action of $\sigma$ on $\A$ (see proposition 5.7 in \cite{my}).
+\begin{proof} Let $\A$ be a $\sigma$ stable apartment, $rank(\A)$ is equal to the co-dimension of the subgroup of translations on the affine space $\A$ that commute with the action of $\sigma$ on $\A$ (see Proposition 5.7 in \cite{my}).

-Now, let $\A_1,\A_2$ be two $\sigma$ stable apartments whose intersection is of codimesnion 1.
-Denote by $d$ the dimension of the group of transaltion on $\A_1\cap \A_2$ that commute with $\sigma$.
+Now, let $\A_1,\A_2$ be two $\sigma$ stable apartments whose intersection is of codimension 1.
+Denote by $d$ the dimension of the group of translation on $\A_1\cap \A_2$ that commute with $\sigma$.